 And also the big trees and boathouses, and to the northwest, the imposing and ocean-like expanse of Lake Michigan.

 Today, Lake Michigan was a fury, with large wind-driven breakers hitting the shore.
 The narrow channel connecting the two lakes was enraged, water slapping back and forth with anger, throwing cold spray flying on to the sidewalk.

 The town was setting up for the annual apple festival.
 The booths that hadn’t blown over already, were being tied down with weights against the wind to sell pumpkins, squash, jam, honey, maple syrup, pies, cider and apples – baskets of apples.

 It was my first visit to Michigan.
 And despite the cold, the wind and the spitting snow, as I warmed up by a fireplace in the bar of Stafford’s Weathervane Restaurant (packed and cheerful even though it was only two in the afternoon) I looked out over the harbor and fell in love with Michigan in October.

 North Michigan?
 To someone who was brought up in the East, had spent falls in Vermont, and now lives in Colorado just minutes from aspens in the Rockies, what could North Michigan offer in the late fall?

 Well, it turns out – a lot.
 Hemingway and pumpkin farms.
 Islands without cars served by horses and bicycles.
-Tunnels of trees, whitefish sandwiches and hoppy IPAs.
+Tunnels of trees, whitefish sandwiches, and hoppy IPAs.
 Outdoor pits with glowing hardwood fires.
-Lakes, forts, farms and streamside walks.
+Lakes, forts, farms, cozy cabins and streamside walks.